Trails of clouds in binary black holes: Framework

 More generally, to model RR effects we will introduce to the right-hand-side of \eqref{eq:a_gen}-\eqref{eq:ups_gen} the following terms,

 with $f(e) = \tfrac{1+\frac{73 e^2}{24}+\frac{37 e^4}{96}}{(1 - e^2)^{7/2}}$ and $g(e) = \tfrac{1+\frac{7 e^2}{8}}{(1-e^2)^2}$, upon adiabatic averaging~\cite{Peters:1963ux,Peters:1964zz}.
 4pt

 Other than the multipole moments, additional terms present in $H_I$ include mass and spin PN corrections, which we will consider up to ${\cal O}(\Omega a)^5$, or 2.5PN order, when the leading radiation-reaction term kicks in, see, e.g.,~\cite{Porto:2016pyg}.
-For simplicity we ignore the spin of the companion.
+For simplicity, we ignore the spin of the companion, and therefore the possibility of a second cloud in the binary system.
+This assumption can be easily relaxed in the worldline approach by enlarging the parameter space.